Fatal1ty/mashumaro/README.md

 a union of dataclasses or their hierarchy will be deserialized.
 It has the following parameters that affects class selection rules:

-* `field` — optional name of the input dictionary key by which all the variants can be distinguished
+* `field` — optional name of the input dictionary key (also known as tag) by which all the variants can be distinguished
 * `include_subtypes` — allow to deserialize subclasses
 * `include_supertypes` — allow to deserialize superclasses

-Parameter `field` coule be in the following forms:
+* `variant_tagger_fn` — a custom function used to generate a tag value associated with a variant

+By default, each variant that you want to discriminate by tags should have a class-level attribute containing an associated tag value.
+This attribute should have a name defined by `field` parameter.
+The tag value coule be in the following forms:

 * without annotations: `type = 42`
 * annotated as ClassVar: `type: ClassVar[int] = 42`